Green Church (and Lent Course 2020)

 For Lent 2020 we made available the #LiveLent booklets issued by the Church of England and encourage people to be part of the Campaign - https://www.churchofengland.org/our-faith/living-out-our-faith/lent-holy-week-and-easter/livelent-care-gods-creation

 The Campaign has been inspired and informed by the Archbishop of Canterbury's 2020 Lent Book, Saying Yes to Life by Ruth Valerio (SPCK).
-This is the book that we are using for our Lent Course (at Clive and Gareth’s on Monday afternoons, and at the Vicarage on Thursday evenings - details on the Diary page of this website.
+This is the book that we were using for our Lent Course - which stopped after three weeks as everything closed due to Covid..
 The author is Global Advocacy and Influencing Director at Tearfund and Canon Theologian at Rochester Cathedral.
 In the book she draws on the Days of Creation (Genesis 1), as she relates themes of light, water, land, the seasons, other creatures, humankind, Sabbath rest and resurrection hope to matters of environmental, ethical and social concern.
 It would be good if you have the book, but it is not essential.
 It is available from the Sanctuary (the Cathedral shop) and other booksellers, and online.

 There are lots of resources at